Immunotherapy Treatment for Allergies

 Diagnosing the Allergy

-“When we do allergy testing, we do skin pricks on the [patient’s] back and intradermal on the arms.
-The reason we do both tests is to help us see both if you are allergic and how severely.
-It helps us decide where to start on the allergy treatment journey,” said Brookman.
+Allergy testing involves skin pricks on the patient’s back and intradermal (just below the skin) on the arms.
+Our team does both tests to determine which substances a patient is allergic to and how severely.
+It helps them decide where to start with the allergy treatment plan.

-Catering to the individual, patients with a severe response to skin testing will begin immunotherapy with more diluted allergens in their dose to avoid an allergic reaction to the treatment.
+Treatment is customized to the individua.
+Patients with a severe response to skin testing will begin immunotherapy with more diluted allergens in their dose to avoid an allergic reaction to the treatment.

 A blood test is a diagnostic option when allergies are so severe the patient can’t stop taking antihistamines long enough for a skin test, or when a patient’s other prescription medications put them at risk of a negative reaction from a skin test.